 Video surveillance is a necessary tool in managing security risks.
 According to a recent study done by Forbes, many organizations underutilize video surveillance in their business.
-Of those surveyed, 58% percent said they monitor less than half of their valuables with video surveillance.
+Of those surveyed, 58% said they monitor less than half of their valuables with video surveillance.

 Not surprisingly, the businesses with widely distributed assets, such as critical infrastructure, face some of the greatest challenges.
 Because they are not staffed and have limited network capabilities, remote power stations, offsite lots, and cell towers face many security difficulties.
 Video analytics can help secure and manage these kinds of remote critical infrastructure sites.
 Video analytics by Avigilon is the technique of using computer algorithms to monitor cameras in real-time to provide management information and alarms.
 This technology enables centralized personnel to respond to security threats and operational problems.